Great Smoky Mountains Fall Foliage

 ● Western North Carolina Highest Elevations (above 5,000 ft) – Grandfather Mountain, Graveyard Fields, Mount Mitchell.
 Great Smoky Mountains National Park- Clingmans Dome, Mount LeConte, Andrews Bald. – Late September to First Week of October.

-● Western North Carolina Elevations (4,000- 5,000 ft) Mount Pisgah, Devil’s Courthouse, North of Asheville and South of Asheville in Boone, Blowing Rock Highland, Mt.
+● Western North Carolina Elevations (4,000- 5,000 ft) Mount Pisgah, Devil’s Courthouse, North of Asheville and South of Asheville in Boone, Blowing Rock, Highlands, Mt.
 Jefferson.
 Great Smoky Mountains-Newfound Gap, Alum Cave Bluffs, Chimney Tops.
 About the Second Week of October.

 ● Western to Central North Carolina (2,000- 3,000 ft) – The city of Asheville, Biltmore Estate, Sylva, DuPont State Forest.
-IN the GSM visit Oconaluftee, Cherokee, Cades Cove, Townsend.
-Mid October to Late October
+In the GSM visit Oconaluftee, Cherokee, Cades Cove, and Townsend.
+Mid-October to late October

-● Central North Carolina (1,000-2,000 ft)- Chimney Rock, Lake Lure, South Mountain State Park.
-Late October to Early November
+● Central North Carolina (1,000-2,000 ft)- Chimney Rock, Lake Lure, South Mountain State Park in late October to Early November

 Here is a Map Showing Typical Fall Foliage Peak Colors Time Table in the Great Smoky Mountains